-- Goals are required for students receiving consultation services on their IEPs.
-This is necessary to indicate how the skills will be monitored and/or generalized across the academic setting to increase the student's overall independence. - When writing goals to differentiate between the teachers of the deaf goals and audiology goals please note at the beginning of each goal "Au.D.". - Service delivery implemented must match the frequency, duration and setting (inside general education setting or outside the general education setting) on the current IEP.
+\ Goals are required for students receiving consultation services on their IEPs.
+This is necessary to indicate how the skills will be monitored and/or generalized across the academic setting to increase the student's overall independence.

+\\When writing goals to differentiate between the teachers of the deaf goals and audiology goals please note at the beginning of each goal "Au.D.".

+\\\ Service delivery implemented must match the frequency, duration and setting (inside general education setting) on the current IEP.

-RSPs will receive an email alert from Quickbase once a Part C to Part B transition student registers (ASPEN level 5) in their school with their respective IEP related service.
+RSPs will receive an email alert when a Part C to Part B transition student registers (ASPEN level 5) in their school with their respective IEP related service.
 The email correspondence will include the deadline to deliver the services (direct and/or consultation).
 The school LEA Representative Designee will also be included on this correspondence.